microsoft/TailwindTraders-Backend/README.md

 *  dev      True
 ```

-### Deploying the serviceaccount and secrets in the namespace
+### Deploying the service account and secrets in the namespace

 Run Create-Secret.ps1 inside /Deploy/powershell it will create ttsa and ACR secret related to your **namespace**.